Riskified/api_examples/stripe_integration.md

-In order to review charges Riskified will need to require name and address saved for the card. we also require that you add the following metadata hash to the charge:
+In order to review charges Riskified requires name and address saved for the card. we also require that you add the following metadata hash to the charge:

 ```ruby